MoBakour/potatodb/README.md

 #### Population

-PotatoDB allows referencing fields from other farms by refering to them with their `_id` number.
-When getting the parent document, you can populate the refernced field with the actual document using the `populate` option available in find, update, and delete methods options.
+PotatoDB allows referencing fields from other farms by referring to them with their `_id` number.
+When getting the parent document, you can populate the referenced field with the actual document using the `populate` option available in find, update, and delete methods options.

 To populate a referenced field, you should pass the `populate` option an object with key:value properties.
-The key represent the name of the field to populate, and the value should the instance of the farm that contains the target document.
+The key represents the field name that contains the reference, and the value should be the farm instance that holds the referenced document.

 Note that it is possible to reference and populate multiple fields at once.

-Example demonstrating how to use referncing and populating in PotatoDB:
+Example demonstrating how to use referencing and populating in PotatoDB:

 ```js
 // create farms